Jim Hebden thinks teaching chemistry should be as easy as taking it, so he provides FREE teachers’ materials:

 The Jim Hebden Chemistry Bursary will be awarded to a student who has performed service for his/her school and/or community while maintaining the grades in science that are necessary for success in post-secondary education.
 The $500 bursary, to be used for post-secondary studies, is presented annually by Western Campus Resources, the exclusive distributor of the best-selling Hebden Chemistry Workbooks 11 & 12.

-As in past years, Western Campus Resources received many applications for the Dr. James Hebden Chemistry Bursary.
-We thank all the students who submitted applications and commend them for their service to their communities.
-We extend our appreciation and thanks to the teachers who selflessly give their time to write letters of support for their students.
-Unfortunately, while many winners apply, there can only be one recipient.
+Western Campus Resources received many applications for the Hebden 2018 Chemistry Bursary and would like to thank all of the students who submitted applications.
+We also appreciate and thank the teachers who took the time to write letters of support for their students.
+While many winners apply, there can (unfortunately) only be one recipient.

-Jim Hebden and Western Campus Resources are pleased to award the 2017 Hebden Chemistry Bursary to Dana Harlos of Saint Thomas Aquinas High School in North Vancouver.
-Ms. Harlos will commence studies toward a chemical engineering degree at the University of British Columbia in September.
-She hopes to use what she learns at UBC to purify drinking water.
+Jim Hebden and Western Campus Resources are pleased to award the 2018 Hebden Chemistry Bursary to Sarah Kedves of South Island Distance Education School in Saanich.
+Ms. Kedves will commence studies toward a science degree in Kinesiology at the University of Victoria and then go on to either medical school, pharmacy or physiotherapy, with the goal of becoming a Team Doctor.